 The current project addresses this from the students up to ministerial level by aiming to provide comprehensive methodological recommendations for enablement and facilitation of students’ MRs. These recommendations will base on previous local and EU experiences, experiences gained during the course of MILETUS and additional (legal) recommendations.

-Modern labor market demands graduates to be prepared to easily adapt to work in international settings.
+Modern labour market demands graduate to be willing to adapt easily to work in an international environment.
 HI must bring together mastering curriculum, diversification of learning experiences, and acquisition of competencies expected of graduates by prospective employers.
-Virtual MRs can serve as one of the linking chains in this situation.
-MRs will be set up in a way such as to closely imitate real-world settings of project work in multicultural, geographically dispersed team with English as the main language.
-Such an brain circulation will both contribute to students’ mobility capacity building and development of skills by Master students demanded by international employers.
+Virtual MRs can serve as one of the connecting chains in this situation.
+The MRs will be set up in a way such as to closely replicate the realities of project work in multicultural, geographically dispersed teams with English as the main language.
+Such brain circulation will contribute both to students’ mobility capacities and to the development of skills by Master students demanded by international employers.

-Scientific research at HEIs in the Ukraine and SER has been mostly hermetic, leading to insufficient development of some disciplines and interdisciplinary research, thus impairing the overall quality of research.
-There is, therefore, an obvious need for widening the circle of research cooperation for PhD students, which can be largely satisfied by new mobility opportunities, without causing massive brain-drain.
+Scientific research at HEIs in the Ukraine and Serbia is largely sealed off, leading to insufficient development of some disciplines and interdisciplinary research, thus affecting the overall quality of research.
+Therefore, it is obviously necessary to expand the circle of research cooperation for PhD students, which can be largely satisfied by new mobility opportunities, without massive brain-drain.
 In the course of exposing one’s ideas to a wider group of research fellows and trying to improve or collaboratively develop them, research results become more valuable.
-Proper preparation of PhD students from SER and Ukraine in research methodology, exchange of research experience and ideas, and joint work of PhD students with their fellows from other project partners pave the way for a better quality research and possible future also cross-regional collaboration, primarily also by exchanging experiences and learning from each other’s solutions reflecting a similar background.
+Proper preparation of PhD students from Serbia and Ukraine in research methodology, exchange of research experience and ideas, and joint work of PhD students with their fellows from other project partners pave the way for a better quality research and possible future also cross-regional collaboration, primarily also by exchanging experiences and learning from each other’s solutions reflecting a similar background.